Nicephore01/Corporate-Customer-Data-Quality-Monitoring/Excel/README.md

-# Excel Data Quality Checks
+# Excel Data Quality Assessment

+## Overview

-This section contains initial data quality controls performed in Excel.
+This section contains the initial data quality assessment performed in Excel before integrating the dataset into PostgreSQL and Power BI.

+---

 ## Quality Checks Performed